yo-ch/Inazuma/README.md

                                       You only need to include your username the first time.
                                       This only syncs to be aired/airing anime. clear                   : Clears your airing list.
-        seasonal                : Displays a list of the current season of anime. notifications <on|off>  : Sets airing notifications on/off.
+        notifications <on|off>  : Sets airing notifications on/off.
 (On by default).

 The airing list shows the time until the next episode airs for each anime in your list.